 What can be especially hilarious is having multiple heavies and other troops all go into Overwatch, and watch an alien jump out and trigger an entire squad, who unleash a massive torrent of bullets, lasers, or plasma that pours into the alien...and every shot misses.

 Or, alternatively, having all those Heavies miss completely, only to hear towards the very end a single bullet, laser beam or plasma bolt streak through the air and kill the enemy as your sniper scores the kill.
+You can almost hear the sniper rolling his eyes.

 OR have every single one of your soldiers miss...only to have the Floater soar right into the face of your Assault.
 Close Combat Specialist.